Extremal of Log-Sobolev Functionals and Li-Yau Estimate on $\text{RCD}^*(K,N)$ Spaces: Applications

-\end{proof} \begin{remark} Note that using the deep result proved in \cite{cheeger1999} that the minimal weak upper gradient of Lipschitz function coincides with its local Lipschitz slope in the complete doubling metric space supporting weak $(1,p)$-Poincaré inequality for $p>1$, Corollary \ref{coro:app_1} can be shown directly following the lines of \citep[Corollary 2.2]{wang1999harnack} instead of using optimal transport methods. \end{remark}
+\end{proof} \begin{remark} Note that using the result proved in \cite{cheeger1999} that the minimal weak upper gradient of Lipschitz function coincides with its local Lipschitz slope in the complete doubling metric space supporting the weak $(1,p)$-Poincaré inequality for $p>1$, Corollary \ref{coro:app_1} can be shown directly following the lines of \citep[Corollary 2.2]{wang1999harnack} instead of using the optimal transport method. \end{remark}

-Next corollary is the estimates on the upper bound and lower bound of $v$ based on the dimension-free Harnack inequality in $\text{RCD}(K,\infty)$ in \citep{huaiqian2016dimension}.
+The next corollary addresses the estimates on the upper and lower bounds of $v$ based on the dimension-free Harnack inequality on the $\mathrm{RCD}(K,\infty)$ space in \citep{huaiqian2016dimension}.
 The proof of which is essentially the same one as in the Riemannian case from \citep[Corollary 2.4]{wang1999harnack}.
-For the sake of completeness, we provide the proof. \begin{corollary} Let $(X,d,m)$ be a $\text{RCD}^*(K,N)$ space with $K>0$ and $N$ in $(2,\infty)$.
-Then for any non-negative extremal function $u$ of \eqref{eq:var_pbm_general} with log Sobolev constant $\lambda(\alpha_1,\alpha_2)$ with $\alpha_2>K$, it holds that
+For the sake of completeness, we provide the proof. \begin{corollary} Let $(X,d,m)$ be a compact $\mathrm{RCD}^*(K,N)$ space with $K\in \mathbb{R}$ and $N$ in $(2,\infty)$.
+Then for any non-negative extremal function $u$ of \eqref{eq:var_pbm_general} with the log Sobolev constant $\lambda(\alpha_1,\alpha_2)$ with $\alpha_2>\max\{K,0\}$, it holds that